PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 improved from 0.001540002s to 0.000013905s (110.75x).
 No model conversion or inference was run.

+Kernel-weight identification and filter physicalization now share one Conv2D/depthwise/transpose-Conv2D/Conv3D op-family declaration.
+The normalizer passes its existing graph index to both stages, so the pre-permutation exclusion set enumerates only indexed family members instead of scanning every operator.
+Five hundred fixed-seed kernel-weight sets match checkpoint `5475221` exactly, and the focused layout, normalization, and architecture suites pass 116 tests.
+On a synthetic 2,000-op irrelevant graph, the shared-index collection median improved from 0.000041247s to 0.000001075s (38.37x).
+No model conversion or inference was run.

 Conv2D/depthwise/transpose-Conv2D and Conv3D filter physicalization now lives in the Torch-free layout owner and enumerates only those op families through the normalizer's shared graph index.
 Shared weight buffers retain the one-